bravoserver/bravo/docs/tools.rst

 Noiseview
 =========

-Noiseview creates a picture of simplex noise, using Beta's builtin noise generator.
+Noiseview creates a picture of simplex noise, using Bravo's builtin noise generator.

 parser-cli